Case Study

 The Problem

-45 Minutes of Panic
+45 minutes of panic

-calling clinics - busy signals, voicemails, "we don't do emergencies."
+Her cat wasn't moving.
+She'd spent 45 minutes calling clinics — busy signals, voicemails, "we don't do emergencies."

-You don't understand.
-When it's happening, you're not a
+" You don't understand.
+When it's happening, you're not a rational person.
+You're panicking.
+You can barely read.
+You need someone to just… take over.

 — Mira, pet owner interview

 This quote changed everything.
 I realized I wasn't designing for browsing.
-I was designing for panic.
+I was

 The Insight